yihui/yihui.org/content/en/2026-04-27-knitr-typst.md

 hyperlinks, search, accessibility, reflowable text, responsive layout, and zero installation requirements---free, in a browser that everyone already has.

-If you genuinely need paginated output that looks like a printed document, it is more achievable from HTML than most people realize.
-I have a small script [pages.js](https://github.com/yihui/lite.js/blob/main/js/pages.js) that typesets a continuous HTML page into individual pages---you can press `P` (or `Ctrl/Cmd + P`) on any page at [yihui.org/litedown/](https://yihui.org/litedown/) to see the effect.
+If you really need paginated output that looks like a printed document, it is more achievable from HTML than you'd imagine.
+I have a small script [pages.js](https://github.com/yihui/lite.js/blob/main/js/pages.js) that typesets a continuous HTML page into individual pages---you can press `P` (or `Ctrl/Cmd + P`) on any page at [yihui.org/litedown/](/litedown/) to see the effect.
 The result is not perfect, but it is good enough for many use cases, and you get to keep all the benefits of HTML along the way.
-BTW, I wrote pages.js purely by hand in 2024 when AI models were not as powerful, and I have to confess that while the code is relatively short, it was the most challenging piece of JavaScript I had ever written (again, the recursion almost killed me).
+BTW, I handcrafted pages.js from scratch in 2024 without AI assistance, and I have to confess that while the code is relatively short, it was the most challenging piece of JavaScript I had ever written (again, the recursion almost killed me).
 I guess today's AI can do a much better job than me.

 The accessibility angle is one I keep hearing more about, and rightly so.
 HTML is dramatically better than PDF on this front---screen readers, keyboard